gowtham30/Systems-Programing-4/README.md

 # Running the tests

+ got the input with getline and tokenized the first argument wsubmit

 In general a c program is executed in this way:
 1. To compile the file, type the command 'gcc filename.c'